openssl/technical-policies/policies/coding-style.md

 ### Integer types

 The types `int8_t`, `uint8_t`, `int16_t`, `uint16_t`, `int32_t`, `uint32_t`,
-`int64_t` and `uint64_t` are recommended for use.
+`int64_t` and `uint64_t` are recommended for use when the exact width is important.
 These were only standardised in C99 but we define them ourselves if they are not available on a target platform.

 `size_t` is available. `ossl_ssize_t` should be used instead of `ssize_t` for portability.